manlynn/BI_Intern_Assignment/README.md

 - Excluded the users whose first purchases were not between May – Oct 2020 from the purchase information, namely the purchases.csv file.

 ### Power BI
 Used to further data modeling and visualization.
-Please refer to next slides for the visualizations.
+Please refer to next chapter for the visualizations.

 Data modeling:
 - Grouped the data by User ID and counted the purchase ID to get how many times each user purchased during May-Oct 2020.
 The processed tables were named as ”Restaurant_Purchase Times” and ”Retail_Purchase Times”